trustline-inc/flare-starter/README.md

 {"jsonrpc":"2.0","id":67,"result":"Athereum 1.0"}
 ```

 The testnet response for the `web3_clientVersion` method us shows that the EVM uses the [JSON-RPC 2.0 Specification](https://www.jsonrpc.org/specification).
-The client, which is a software implementation of Athereum, gives us information about the testnet [node](https://ethereum.org/en/developers/docs/nodes-and-clients/) that we are connecting to through the endpoint.
+The client, which is a software implementation of Athereum, responds with information about the testnet [node](https://ethereum.org/en/developers/docs/nodes-and-clients/) that we are connecting to through the endpoint.

 There are a lot of great API methods so I recommend that you take a look at the full list.
 Let's take a look at some more examples:

-**`eth_accounts`**
+### **`eth_accounts`**

-Returns a list of addresses owned by client.
+Returns a list of addresses owned by the client.

 ```
 $ curl -X POST https://coston.flare.network/ext/bc/C/rpc \